Master of Science in Finance (MSF)

 The Master of Science in Finance (MSF) program provides post-baccalaureate students pursuing a career in investments with a high-quality master-level education in the field of investment.
 The objective is to educate post-baccalaureate students to be experts in investment analysis and portfolio management.
 The Master of Science in Finance is open to all qualified students regardless of undergraduate major.

 The Master of Science in Finance (MSF) degree is a one-year program designed to prepare students to take CFA (Chartered Financial Analyst) level 1 examination.
 To provide working professionals a flexible schedule, courses are offered on over Friday and Saturday.

-The Master of Science in Finance (MSF) 4:1 Option is a variant of the regular MSF program.
+The Master of Science in Finance (MSF) 4:1 Option (under construction) is a variant of the regular MSF program.
 It provides JHBC undergraduate students with a route to a graduate degree, with simultaneous awarding of both bachelor’s and master’s degrees.
 The 4:1 Option provides a seamless process whereby students can progress from undergraduate to graduate status.

 Important Quick Links

 CFA (Chartered Financial Analyst)